Final report for LNE19-386R

 implementation be feasible?

-The data collected will be synthesized in a culminating feasibility guide which will identify and examine certain themes and findings that emerge; assess the feasibility of various options; and outline benefits expected from creating collaborative labor procurement cooperatives and businesses. (year 3 - 2021)
+The data collected was synthesized in a culminating feasibility guide which identified and examined certain themes and findings that emerged; assessed the feasibility of various options; and outlined benefits and barriers to adoption expected from creating collaborative labor procurement cooperatives and businesses. (year 3 - 2022)

-We will distribute the research findings and resource guide to project participants and partners and the broader agricultural service community through outreach strategies, a webinar presentation, and a conference workshop presentation per the Outreach Plan described below. (year 3-2021)
+We distributed the research findings and resource guide to project participants and partners and the broader agricultural service community through outreach strategies and a webinar presentation (59 attendees) per the Outreach Plan described below. (year 3-2022)

 A series of planning meetings and trainings of services providers who were conducting outreach and scheduling focus groups with farmers was held both as a group and during one-on-one sessions with Farm Commons staff.
 Each partner conducted local outreach in their respective regions, scheduled focus group sessions, and was responsible for following the Focus Group Workbook developed for the sessions.
 Each Facilitator had a Focus Group Workbook Facilitators Guide and provided participants with a Focus Group Participant Guide.
 A 90-minute focus group was conducted and recorded.
 Each participant received a $50 incentive for participation.
 A series of 9 farmer focus groups were held or planned during winter 2020 with 46 participants: